cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 sub-section][raw transaction format]).
 Taking the resulting hash:

 1. Add an address version byte in front of the hash.
-The version bytes commonly used by Dash are:
+The version bytes commonly used by Lifetioncoin are:

-    * 0x4c for P2PKH addresses on the main Dash network (mainnet)
+    * 0x4c for P2PKH addresses on the main Lifetioncoin network (mainnet)

-    * 0x8c for P2PKH addresses on the Dash testing network (testnet)
+    * 0x8c for P2PKH addresses on the Lifetioncoin testing network (testnet)

     * 0x10 for P2SH addresses on mainnet